Adrenal Health & Fatigue

 Remove Known Stressors- there are always stressors, but awareness and presence can bring balance.

-Spend Time in Nature- being in nature instills a natural rhythm and is an effective antidote to stress.
+Spend Time in Nature- Being in nature instills a natural rhythm and is an effective antidote to stress.

-Quiet the Mind- Initiate practices that feed your soul, balance your mind and allow you to go inwards.
+Quiet the Mind- Initiate practices that feed your soul, balance your mind, and allow you to go inwards.

-Find Exercise- find an exercise program daily, even walking (5-10,000 steps).
+Exercise- find an exercise program daily, even walking (5-10,000 steps).

-Eat Proper Foods- Eat according to your constitution, or imbalances balance with an imbalance.
+Eat Proper Foods - Eat according to your constitution, or balance imbalances with an imbalance.

 foods, all hydrogenated oils